Tahaabdul/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. A script to change to home directory
 3. A script to long list file details in shell
 4. A longer form of ls with more details
 5. To produce long list with group ids & uids as digits
+6. To create a new directory "my/_first/_directory"